-Receive a list of current aged care vacancies in your local area.
+Receive a list of current vacancies for your local area.

 The Polish Retirement Home was built and opened in 1993 thanks to the generosity of the Polish community in Victoria and the Federal Government.
 It is a government subsidised Hostel, operating to approved standards set by the Federal Department of Health and Aged Care.
 The Polish Retirement Home is administered by the Australian Polish Benevolent Association (APBA) of Victoria Inc. APBA is a non-profit community organisation established in 1986.
 With a Victoria-wide membership, its Committee of Management is elected annually.